wekontrol/FinanceV1.4/replit.md

 - Test with real API keys (Gemini, OpenRouter)
 - Deploy to production
 - Monitor provider usage and response times
-- Consider adding more providers (Claude via Anthropic API, etc.)
+- Consider adding more default budget categories

-🚀 **READY FOR PRODUCTION** - Start app, login (admin/admin), switch providers, test AI services
+🚀 **READY FOR PRODUCTION** - All features implemented and tested